paul-hammant/imapdigester/README.md

 - Separate Github Enterprise (ghe.yourcompany.com) and Github (github.com) notifications.
 - HipChat notifications (no second notifications email address)
-- Linkedin (no second notifications email address, though it does have second/third/fourth addresses)
+- Linkedin (sadly has no separate notifications email address, even though it can capture second/third/fourth addresses)
-- Unit tests (which I paired with someone who knew what they were doing for this).
+- More Integration tests (samples of emails need to be sanitized and copied into `testdata/`).